alexmulligan/sdexbot/README.md

   - logger.py - contains a Logger class which can be used to log trades; most useful as a handler when listening to a trading stream from your bot account

-  - data_utils.py - contains functions to do things like: get historical data, calculate regular averages and moving averages, calculate momentum, etc.
+  - data_utils.py - contains functions to do things like: get historical data, calculate moving averages, etc.

   - other